-To some extent, low service-sector productivity is the legacy of an export-led growth strategy that attracted the most productive resources into manufacturing, which enjoyed a number of advantages, including tax breaks, government R&D support and lower electricity prices (Chapter 2).
+74. To some extent, low service-sector productivity is the legacy of an export-led growth strategy that attracted the most productive resources into manufacturing, which enjoyed a number of advantages, including tax breaks, government R&D support and lower electricity prices (see the 2012 OECD Economic Survey of Korea).
 The government is making efforts to bridge the productivity gap between manufacturing and services.
 First, it has been trying to level the playing field for the service sector by expanding the number of service businesses that receive tax benefits.
 Second, it has been removing entry barriers and trying to boost competition in services.
 Third, it has been trying to stimulate R&D investment by providing tax credits to 11 knowledge-based service industries.
 In some cases, it would be better to level the playing field by removing preferences granted to manufacturing rather than extending them to services (McKinsey, 2010b).
 Moreover, a comprehensive quantification of the various forms of explicit and implicit support to manufacturing would be helpful.
 In addition, a stronger won would promote the development of some non-tradable services by boosting domestic demand.

-Policies to strengthen competition in services are particularly important, given that "overly strict regulations are obstructing investment and competition" (MOSF, 2009).
+75. Policies to strengthen competition in services are particularly important, given that "overly strict regulations are obstructing investment and competition" (MOSF, 2009).
 The keys to stronger competition include eliminating domestic entry barriers, accelerating regulatory reform, upgrading competition policy and reducing barriers to trade and inflows of FDI.
-The government has significantly reduced entry barriers, as reflected in the improvement in Korea's ranking in the "cost of starting a new business" from 126th in the world in 2008 to 24th in 2011 (Table 1.8).
+The government has significantly reduced entry barriers, as reflected in the improvement in Korea's ranking in the "cost of starting a new business" from 126th in the world in 2008 to 24th in 2011 (Table 8).
 Moreover, regulation in network sectors has also fallen, although it remains well above the OECD average (OECD, 2012).
-In addition, competition policy should be further strengthened.
-First, even though financial penalties have risen, their deterrent effect is still weaker than in most other OECD countries,
+Moreover, competition policy should be further strengthened.
+First, even though financial penalties have risen, their deterrent effect is still weaker than in most other OECD countries, indicating a need for further increases.
+In addition, criminal penalties, which are rarely applied, should be used more frequently.
+Second, the investigative powers of the competition authority, the Korea Fair Trade Commission, need to be expanded.
+Third, the number of exemptions from the competition law, including for SMEs, should be further scaled back.